European Humanities University: Research

 EHU research centers conduct research activities, organize scientific conferences, publish scientific journals (Journal of Constitutionalism and Human Rights, Journal of philosophical and cultural studies).

+Funding

+After its relocation to Lithuania, EHU relied on financial support from foreign governments, European institutions and private foundations.
+The Nordic Council of Ministers, which had been one of the university's major donors after the move to Vilnius, announced in 2016 that it would end its funding for EHU, citing budget restructuring, a review of the university's role and strategy, and internal divisions at the institution.

+In 2022, the EHU Multi-Donor Trust Fund was established to consolidate and administer donor support for the university.
+The fund is managed by Lithuania's Central Project Management Agency (CPMA), which also manages the EU4Belarus support project for EHU.
+The project, with a budget of €4 million for 2021–2025, was designed to support the university's development, quality assurance, research and outreach activities.

 Leadership

 General Assembly of Part-Owners

 The General Assembly of Part-Owners is the highest governing body of the university that brings together organizations that reestablished EHU in Lithuania after its closure in Minsk.
 These include the Eastern Europe Studies Centre (Lithuania), Open Society Foundations (USA) and Eurasia Foundation (USA).

 Governing Board

 The Governing Board is responsible for the strategic direction, finances, and functioning of the university.
 Starting January 6, 2020 the new membership of the Governing Board has been appointed for the 3-years term.

 The composition of the Governing Board: